soulflyer/image-search/README.md

 ## find

-Shorthand for -> all-images.
+find is shorthand for -> all-images.
 These are the same query:

     (-> all-images
       (eq :ISO-Speed-Ratings 640)